threefoldfoundation/www_vdc/content/docs/start-how/index.md

 next: '/docs/start-add/'
 ---

-# How to use TF VDC
+# How to use eVDC

-## First, visit the ThreeFold eVDC Deployer
+## First, visit the eVDC Deployer

 [Mainnet vdc](https://vdc.grid.tf) (coming soon)